MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 ![Device Portal Home](../media/deviceportal/deviceportal.png)

+> [!WARNING]
+> Live kernel debug is currently failing for ARM devices.
+We are working to get this fixed.

 > [!NOTE]
 > There is currently no way to get a device's architecture from the Windows Device Portal.